qredo/calc/README.md

 # calc
 Calc is a package that provides the tools to evaluate simple numerical expressions

+1. Additional code to support Boolean operators
+1. Add boolean return for solve
-Additions to support Boolean operators, and return value Add > and < operators
+1. Add > and < operators
-Doesnt do Unary operators (!
+1. Doesnt do Unary operators (!
 NOT)
+1. Internally bool values are 1 and 0, true/false is the conversion.
+A non Zero value is always true.